Blotch3D/Blotch3D/doc/readme.md

 'import' and/or 'export' menu items).
 If you do need to define texture coordinates on the model (which is necessary so you can later specify the texture image programmatically) or other more advanced features, you can create them with Blender.
-Blender is a full featured and free professional modeler, but with a fairly steep learning curve.
+Blender is a full-featured and free professional modeler, but with a fairly steep learning curve.
 To create a texture map for the model using Blender, see one of the countless tutorials online like <https://www.youtube.com/watch?v=2xTzJIaKQFY> or